sujit-das/DSA-OS/README.md

               ...
               , where numbers of 100 range get printed from one thread and numbers of 200 range get printed from the other thread.

+## MultithreadPrintf.cpp

+Functionality wise, this program does not differ from its c version.
+But this program demonstrates synchronization between multiple thereads

 ## ProducerConsumer.cpp

 This program simulates producer-consumer problem in multithreaded environment.
 It has one producer thread and two consumer threads and it uses mutex for synchronization between thse threads.